-Brethren, when we meet someone, more than casually, we want to find out all about them.
-It's just something that we do naturally.
-We automatically put them into specific categories—they are friendly, they are not friendly, they have a nice appearance, they don't, they are tall, they are short, they're stocky, they are thin.
-They're serious, they're cheerful, they're studious, they're lighthearted, they are mannered, they are not so mannered.
-They may be kind, thoughtful, inconsiderate, they're energetic, idle, and so forth.
+Brethren, when we meet someone more than casually, we want to find out all about them.
+It is just something that we do naturally.
+We automatically put them into specific categories—they are friendly, they are not friendly; they have a nice appearance, they do not; they are tall, they are short; they are stocky, they are thin.
+They are serious, they are cheerful; they are studious, they are lighthearted; they are mannered, they are not so mannered.
+They may be kind, thoughtful, inconsiderate, they are energetic, idle, and so forth.
 We just tend to do these things automatically.

-I can remember my grandmother who was born in the 1850s.
+I can remember my grandmother, who was born in the 1850s.
 To her the identification of a person by his/her last name was extremely important.
-If they were German, she would say that's a German name; if they were Italian, she'd say that an Italian name.
-If they were Irish, she'd say, "Oh, those Irish, they are terrible."
+If they were German, she would say that is a German name; if they were Italian, she would say that an Italian name.
+If they were Irish, she would say, "Oh, those Irish, they are terrible."
 And I learned later on that I have a lot of Irish blood in me.
-I didn't know whether I caused that response to come from her or not.
+I did not know whether I caused that response to come from her or not.

-Now I don't know what you are known for.
+Now I do not know what you are known for.
 Perhaps you are a housewife, a salesman, a mechanic, a carpenter, a plumber.
-Maybe you're in air conditioning, you're a pilot, a well driller, a gas station attendant, you manage a parking lot, you put things into space.
+Maybe you are in air conditioning, you are a pilot, a well driller, a gas station attendant, you manage a parking lot, you put things into space.
 You may be at home, incapacitated, unable to do much of anything and you feel fairly worthless.

 Those who know us know us in these circumstances or in these situations.
 They know our build, our general age, how we dress, our proclivities given to us by God.
 They know if we are positive or negative, or industrious or lazy, trustworthy, healthy or sickly.
 They know us this way, because this is exactly what we are.
 The way we live is how we portray ourselves to others.